pyeventsourcing/eventsourcing/README.md

 Appends received domain events to an event store whenever a domain event is published.
 Domain events are typically published by the methods of an entity.

-**Event Players** — Get domain events from the event store.
-Reconstitutes entities by replaying events, optionally with snapshotting.
+**Event Player** — Reconstitutes entities by replaying events, optionally with snapshotting.
 An event player is used by an entity repository to determine the state of an entity.
+The event player retrieves domain events from the event store.

 **Sequenced Item Mapper** — Maps between domain events and "sequenced items", the archetype persistence model used by the library to store domain events.
-The library supports two different kinds of sequenced item: items that are sequenced by a contiguous series of integers; and items that are sequenced by time.
+The library supports two different kinds of sequenced item: items that are sequenced by a contiguous series of integers; and items that are sequenced in time.
 They support two different kinds of domain events: events of versioned entities (e.g. an aggregate in domain driven design), and unversioned timestamped events (e.g. entries in a log).

-**Active Record Strategies** Map between "sequenced items" and your database records.
+**Active Record Strategy** Maps between "sequenced items" and your database records.
 Support can be added for a new database schema by introducing a new active record strategy.

 **Snapshotting** - Avoids replaying an entire event stream to obtain the state of an entity.
 A snapshot strategy is included which reuses